truenas/documentation/content/SCALE/SCALETutorials/Apps/Docker.md

 ![LaunchDockerImagePiHoleContainerEnvironmentVariables](/images/SCALE/22.02/LaunchDockerImagePiHoleContainerEnvironmentVariables.png "SCALE Apps Container Settings")

-Click **Next** to advance to each of the **Launch Docker Imagee** configuration screens.
+Click **Next** to advance to each of the **Launch Docker Image** configuration screens.
 Enter information required for the application you are adding on each screen that requires input.

 When you reach **Networking**, if the container needs special networking configuration, enter it here.
 Click **Next** to open **Port Forwarding** to add ports.
 Click **Add** for each port you need to enter.
 The PiHole Docker Hub page lists a set of four ports and the node port you need to set.
 Adjust these values if your system configuration requires changes.
 TrueNAS SCALE requires setting all **Node Ports** above 9000.